CalSWEC Public Mental Health Educational Stipend

 Thank you for your interest in the Public Mental Health Educational Stipend Project at San Francisco State University School of Social Work.
 SF State is one of 21 schools of social work in California that receive stipends through the California Social Work Education Center (CalSWEC).
 The purpose of the program is to train diverse, culturally competent social workers committed to working in community mental health in California.
 Funding for the program comes from the Mental Health Services Act, which passed in 2004 in California as Proposition 63, and focuses on services that support recovery and wellness for people throughout the lifespan who suffer from serious emotional illnesses.

-Educational stipends of $18,500 are awarded to students in the final year of their MSW Program, will be available for 2014-2015 and 2015-2016.
+Educational stipends of $18,500 are awarded to students in their final year of the MSW Program, and will only be available in 2014-2015 and 2015-2016.
 Students will be invited to apply in December, with applications due in January.
 The basic qualifications are:

 o Demonstrated commitment to providing strengths-based, culturally competent services to people experiencing serious mental health symptoms.

 o On track to graduate in May of the following year.